 Reduce the flame to low and add all the spice powders and roast for 2 to 3 minutes.

-Add in the finely chopped coriander leaves and saute them for a minute.
+Add in the finely chopped coriander leaves and sauté them for a minute.
 Stir in the prepared curry paste.

-and cream and increase the flame to medium.
+...and cream.
+Now, increase the flame to medium.

-Sprinkle garam masala and serve this hot delicious creamy matar paneer with rice or parathas or rotis!
+Sprinkle garam masala and serve this hot delicious, creamy matar paneer with rice or parathas or rotis!

 📖 Recipe Card